STUDY JAPANESE ONLINE WITH NATIVES HERE

 The earthquake that hit the Ansei south coast of Japan was actually a set of three earthquakes, two magnitude 8.4 earthquakes and a 7.4 earthquake over the course of several days.

-• An earthquake of magnitude 8.4 on November 4, 1854, close to what is today Aichi and Shizuoka produced 4-6 meter tsunamis;
+• An earthquake of magnitude 8.4 on November 4, 1854, near what is now Aichi and Shizuoka, produced tsunamis of 4-6 meters.

 The total result was 80,000-100,000 deaths.
 (Earthquakes + Tsunamis)